 Mandatory Commercial Organics Recycling: California Assembly Bill (AB) 1826

-As of January 1, 2019, all businesses that generate four or more cubic yards of commercial solid waste per week must enroll in services to collect organic material separately from other waste.
-Four cubic yards is about the size of a small dumpster you might find in a parking lot.
+As of September 15, 2020, all businesses that generate two or more cubic yards of commercial solid waste per week must enroll in services to collect organic material separately from other waste.
+Two cubic yards is about the size of a small (6 foot x 3 foot x 3 foot) dumpster.
 Organic material includes food waste, landscape trimmings, clean wood and lumber, and unlined paper like cardboard and paper towels.

 Note: Multi-Family Residential Dwellings are only required to compost green organic materials like yard waste.